L-Blondy/up-fetch/README.md

 ## Feature Comparison

-Check out the [Feature Comparison][comparison] table to see how _upfetch_ compares to other fetch libraries.
+Check out the [Feature Comparison][comparison] table to see how _upfetch_ compares to other fetching libraries.

 <br/>